What’s the Difference Between Figure and Physique?

 The trendy figure competition is the off-spring of female bodybuilding.
 It began in 2001 so women could compete in a physique show, but competitors weren’t required to have in-depth muscle size or have to do a fitness routine.
-Figure competitions allowed for almost any women who worked out and dieted to some degree to compete on stage and even a chance to win a trophy and place well.
+Figure competitions allowed for almost any women who worked out and dieted to some degree to compete on stage and even a chance to win a trophy.

 Just as with fitness competitions, as the years passed the figure competitors grew more and more competitive.
 Each year figure athletes would build bigger muscles and get more defined, blurring the lines between the established categories of the figure division and women’s bodybuilding.

-Over time this category has also become extremely competitive, and due to this obvious competitive drive women have, another division (Bikini Contests) had to be introduced to keep women entering the shows.
+Over time this category has also become extremely competitive The small curvy Figure ladies are getting more and more muscular with deeper cuts.
+Due to this obvious competitive drive women have, another division (Bikini Contests) had to be introduced to keep women entering the shows.

-Some notable Figure Pros are Erin Stern, Jenny Lynn, and Larissa Reis.
+Some notable Figure Pros that have ranked well and have earned respect in the fitness community are Erin Stern, Jenny Lynn, and Larissa Reis.

 In 2009 the International Federation of Bodybuilding (IFBB) introduced the bikini contest division.
 Since female bodybuilding requires intense anaerobic training and precision dieting, fitness competitions require extremely skilled athletic performances, and the figure competitors are getting as muscular as female bodybuilders, a new door had to be opened to keep women interested and entering the shows.